Jorge Gerdau Johannpeter

-Jorge Gerdau Johannpeter (born December 8, 1936) is a Brazilian businessman and a former executive of Gerdau.
-He has since been an advisor to the government of Brazil under Lula da Silva and Dilma Rousseff.
-In 2012, his net worth was estimated to be R$1,87 billion ($926 million).
+Jorge Gerdau Balbi Johannpeter (born December 8, 1936) is a Brazilian businessman and a former executive of Gerdau.

 Biography

 Early life

 Jorge Gerdau Johannpeter was born in Rio de Janeiro, Brazil in 1936.
 He is the great-grandson of João Gerdau, the founder of Gerdau.
 He earned a bachelor's degree from the Universidade Federal do Rio Grande do Sul in 1958.